 If you are married to a US citizen or Legal Permanent Resident you may be able to gain legal status here in the United States.
 Further, if you have already gained Residency in the US through marriage, but are now facing a divorce or separation you may still qualify to keep your legal status.
 Divorce or separation does not have to mean you lose your legal status.
 It is important to reach out to an experienced immigration attorney to guide you through this process.
-Here are Dunham & Jones we have the experience to fight for your case and keep you legally here.
+Here at Dunham & Jones we have the experience to fight for your case and keep you legally here.

 Marriage and Immigration

 In general, if you are married to a United States citizen or legal permanent resident, and you can prove the validity of that marriage, you can apply for citizenship yourself.
 There are specific marriage green card requirements and dates that you must adhere to in order to gain legal status by marriage.
 If you are trying to get your green card or permanent status by marriage contact one of our experienced Immigration attorneys to help you navigate the many dates and forms throughout this process.

 Can I get a green card if I marry a U.S. Citizen?

 According to the USCIS, if you are seeking naturalization on the basis of marriage to a United States citizen, you must continue that marriage from the time you file until you take the Oath of Allegiance.
 Additionally, some spousal naturalization provisions require you ‘live in marital union’ with that U.S. citizen for at least three years after the date of the application filing.
 USCIS defines ‘living in marital union’ as actually residing together.
 You do not meet the ‘living in marital union’ requirement if you do not live with you citizen spouse at the time of filing or during the time in which you are required to live with your citizen spouse, or if the marital relationship is terminated at any time prior to taking the Oath of Allegiance.

 Can I get a green card if I marry a Legal Permanent Resident?